sarah-is-coding/Handwritten-Digit-Recognizer/README.md

 ### Now from the Anaconda Navigator, make sure you have selected the tensorflow_env under
 ### environments and launch a powershell prompt

-run command 'code' to open VS Code in the tensorflow_env
+run command 'code' to open VS Code in the tensorflow_env or open from anaconda navigator

 open folder containing main.py and the mnist_digit_model folder and run main.py